KonstaT/KonstaT.github.io/_devices/rpi3/LineageOS16.0.md

 *Or you can flash my [recovery2boot](https://www.androidfilehost.com/?fid=6006931924117903444) zip in TWRP.
 If you are booting from an USB device as above you need to use [recovery2boot-usb](https://www.androidfilehost.com/?fid=6006931924117903445) instead.*

+Q: How to update from previous LineageOS 16.0 build without losing data?
+*A:*

+1. Boot to TWRP recovery with the build you want to keep the data (see FAQ)
+2. Plug in an external USB storage device and select 'Backup'
+3. Use 'Select Storage' to choose the USB device and 'Swipe to backup' (it's only necessary to backup the data partition so you can uncheck other partitions to speed up the process)
+4. Write new LineageOS 16.0 image to the sdcard following installation instructions
+5. Boot to TWRP recovery with the new build (see FAQ)
+6. Select 'Restore' and find the backup you created from the USB device ('Select Storage')
+7. Make sure you only have data selected as partitions to restore (uncheck other partitions if available) and select 'Swipe to Restore'
+8. (Flash Google apps package/other add-ons you had previously installed)
+9. Boot out of recovery (see FAQ)

 Q: How to install Google apps?
 *A: Warning, installing gapps slows things down especially on low-end devices with limited amount of RAM such as this one.*